AirCastPL/CSharpCodeStandards/040_CodingStyle.md

 3. Always place curly braces ({ and }) on a new line.
 4. Always use curly braces ({ and }) in conditional statements.
 5. Always use a Tab & Indention size of 4.
-6. Declare each variable independently °V not in the same statement.
+6. Declare each variable independently ‚Äì not in the same statement.
-7. Place namespace °ßusing°® statements together at the top of file.
+7. Place namespace ‚Äúusing‚Äù statements together at the top of file.
 Group .NET namespaces above custom namespaces.
 8. Group internal class implementation by type in the following order:
     a.
 Member variables.
     b.
 Constructors & Finalizers.